Whether you fancy yourself as a master cook, or a beginner, the idea of coming home and cooking yourself a thick, juicy steak is still as exciting.

 How To Cook Steak With Oil For Best Results

-You can also use an electric grill or frying pan if you have one, but the first options will produce the best results.
+Alternatively, you can also use an electric grill or frying pan if you have one, but the first options will produce the best results.

-Cooking is mostly dependent on personal preference and dietary requirements, so what works for you may be different to others.
 The best way to find out which oil is right for you is through trial and error.

-Overall, avocado oil can be considered the best oil to use to cook a steak in terms of the meat itself as it has the highest smoke point.
+Overall, avocado oil can be considered the best oil to use to cook a steak in terms of the meat itself, as it has the highest smoke point.